jondleary/jondleary.github.io/docs/_posts/2025-02-01-ESP32-mmWave-Radar-HA-switch.markdown

 ## Testing the LD2401C mmWave Radar Module

-In order to test the LD2401C mmWave radar is functional the digital output was connected to the ESP32 GPIO13 pin.
+In order to test the LD2401C mmWave radar is functional, the digital output was connected to the ESP32 GPIO13 pin.
 The LD2401C was powered from 5V supplied by the USB connection for the ESP32, accessible via the Vin pin on the dev kit.

 Some simple code was written to turn on the Dev Kit's on board LED when GPIO5 reads a high output from the LD2401.
 In this way the functionality in the basic factory settings could be tested to confirm the module is working prior to proceeding further.